LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

  saveScreenshotsTo = test-output/Screenshots/
  ```

- 3) Create a new empy forlder inside test-output folder and name it 'Screenshots'
+ 3) Create a new empty folder inside test-output folder and name it 'Screenshots'

  4) Create a new config reader in src/main/java under 'dataProviders' package and name it